ethereum/btcrelay/README.md

 * `blockHash` - hash of the block that contains the transaction, as `int256`
 * `contractAddress` - address of the Ethereum contract that will receive the verified Bitcoin transaction, as `int256`

 The Ethereum contract should have a function of signature `processTransaction(rawTransaction, transactionHash)` and is what will be invoked by `relayTx` if the transaction passes verification.
+For an example, see [example-btc-eth](example-btc-eth)

 Returns
 * `value` returned by the Ethereum contract's `processTransaction` function
 * `0` otherwise

 ### Examples

 * [sampleCall.html](examples/sampleCall.html) for calling `verifyTx` including use of [bitcoin-proof](https://www.npmjs.com/package/bitcoin-proof) for constructing `merkleSibling`.

+* [example-btc-eth](example-btc-eth) for relaying a Bitcoin transaction to an Ethereum contract using `relayTx`.

 * [relayContractStatus.html](examples/relayContractStatus.html) for calling other basic functions.